Palindo Marine

-PT Palindo Marine or PT Palindo Marine Shipyard (PMS) is a shipyard which is located on the island of Batam, Indonesia, and nearest to Singapore.
+PT Palindo Marine or PT Palindo Marine Shipyard (PMS) is a shipbuilding company located on the Sei Lekop island of Tanjung Uncang Batam, Indonesia, near Singapore.
+It has operated since 2007.

-Products from PT Palindo Marine include patrol boats, passenger ferries, rescue boats, barges and various vessels made of steel, aluminium, GFRP and a combination of steel and aluminium.
+Products from PT Palindo Marine include patrol boats, passenger ferries, rescue boats, barges and various vessels made of steel, aluminium, glass-fiber reinforced plastic (GFRP) and a combination of steel and aluminium.

 Background

-PT Palindo Marine in Batam, Riau Islands Province is an Indonesian company that has been producing fast boats and ferries since 2007.
-PT Palindo Marine's shipyard is located on the Sei Lekop island of Tanjung Uncang Batam, Indonesia, and near Singapore.
-Products from PT Palindo Kelautan include patrol boats, passenger ferries, crew, rescue boats, barges and various ships made of steel, aluminium, GFRP and a combination of steel and aluminium.
-The customer has given PT Palindo Marine the opportunity and confidence in its ability to produce boats, utilize shipbuilding technology and develop human resources.

-The company has more than 500 workers who are professionals in their fields and is supported by shipbuilding industrial production facilities capable of producing high quality ships.
-The main customers of shipping companies are in Indonesia, Malaysia, Singapore and Thailand.
-Government agencies in the country are the Navy, Department of Fisheries, Department of Forestry, The National Search And Rescue Agency, and other agencies.
+The company employs more than 500 individuals, and is capable of producing high-quality ships.
+Its main customers are from Indonesia, Malaysia, Singapore and Thailand.
+It works with Indonesian government agencies such as the Navy, Department of Fisheries, Department of Forestry, The National Search And Rescue Agency, and others.

 Naval ships

 Naval ships built by PT Palindo Marine include: